 Alex Salmond to make case for independence at Centre for UN Studies

-Mr Salmond will make the speech on a visit to the University of Buckingham next month.
+Mr Salmond will make the speech on a visit to the University of Buckingham tonight.

-The university’s Centre for UN Studies has invited the Alba Party leader to speak at the Vinson Centre on Sept 5 at 6pm.
+The University’s Centre for UN Studies has invited the ALBA leader to speak at the Vinson Centre this evening at 6pm.

 Mr Salmond said: